Journal of Biomedical Optics

 Dartmouth Digital Commons Citation

 Marois, Mikael; Jacques, Stephen L.; and Paulsen, Keith D., "Optimal Wavelength Selection for Optical Spectroscopy of Hemoglobin and Water within a Simulated Light-Scattering Tissue" (2018).
-Open Dartmouth: Peer-reviewed articles by Dartmouth faculty.
+Open Dartmouth: Published works by Dartmouth faculty.
 3928.